Send the link below via email or IMCopy

 Welcome to the world of dystopian literature!

-Dystopias often start with an illusion of an ideal society, or UTOPIA.
+Dystopias often start with an illusion of a perfect society, or UTOPIA.
 But as the story progresses, the reader and characters both realize that this fictional world is the opposite of perfect.

 Since the beginning of the 2000s, dystopian novels have become one of the most popular and successful trends in young-adult literature.